Oswestry: Transport

 Oswestry – The former station and Cambrian Railways headquarters, later the Cambrian Visitor Centre, October 2008.

 Oswestry is at the junction of the A5 with the A483 and A495.
 The A5 continues from Shrewsbury to the north, passing the town, before turning west near Chirk and entering Wales.

 Bus services are operated by Arriva Midlands, Arriva Wales and local independents Tanat Valley Coaches, Lakeside Coaches and Owen's Travelmaster.
 The town has regular bus routes that link nearby villages and towns including Wrexham, Welshpool, Newtown, Llanfyllin, Ellesmere and Shrewsbury.
 There is also a Dial-A-Ride minibus service which operates Mon-Fri and a direct bus route between Oswestry and Lake Vyrnwy every Wednesday, both operated by Oswestry Community Action, trading as the Qube.

-On 9 November 2023, Oswestry was awarded Coach Friendly accreditation by the Conference for Passenger Transport (CPT) at a ceremony in the Guildhall on Bailey Head.
+On 9 November 2023, Oswestry was awarded Coach Friendly accreditation by the Conference for Passenger Transport at a ceremony in the Guildhall on Bailey Head.
 The award followed an initiative by Oswestry Business Improvement District (BID) to increase the frequency and regularity of coach visits to boost the footfall and income of local shops, cafes, businesses and organisations.

 Gobowen railway station is 2 mi from the northern edge of Oswestry.
 It has direct services to Birmingham, Cardiff, Chester and North Wales.

 The original station name board 'Gobowen for Oswestry' is permanently displayed on the station platform.